galadriel-ai/docs/README.md

+# IMPORTANT
+If you need to change the addresses of anything (deployed contracts, oracles, etc) -- please do so in `snippets/addresses.mdx`.
+All usages of these variables will then automatically change across all docs pages.

+Similarly, if you're adding a new address or other value into the docs that is going to change relatively often, please also add it as a snippet.

 # Mintlify Starter Kit

 Click on `Use this template` to copy the Mintlify starter kit.
 The starter kit contains examples including